Become a Trip Leader this Fall!

 Workshop 2: Risk Management & Safety in the Backcountry

 Outdoor Leadership Field Experience

 You will pull together all of your knowledge developed on-campus and, as Trip Leaders in small teams, you will take turns being leaders of the day.
 In this role you will practice applying all of your leadership, risk management and technical skills while managing the interpersonal needs of your group members.
-In the OLFE, you will also leave with an integrated Wilderness First Aid Certification and complete a Leave No Trace Awareness workshop.
 This is a fun, challenging, and exciting week that will set you up for success as a Leader for your years to come with the Outdoor Center!

 Continuing on, over the course of your time at WWU you will have the opportunity to continue to grow and develop as a leader in a variety of Outdoor Recreation activities both through participating in additional trainings, being mentored by other Trip Leaders, and through leading WOOT and Excursions Programs offered throughout the year.
 The following Pathways courses are available free of charge to Trip Leaders to develop your outdoor leadership skills.
 All of your progress is tracked via your Outdoor Leadership Skills Log which helps you map your journey and accomplish what you wish with your time in the program.

 The following optional Pathways Trainings are offered on an annual basis